Confusion and uncertainty in the classroom

 ‘Part of this is working with the teachers to help them to create those conditions to allow for that, but also to help them to help the students to understand that it’s perfectly normal to find something difficult and confusing and that actually might be quite an important part of the process of updating the way they think about something,’ he says.

-Note: This article has been updated on 12 April to clarify Associate Professor Jason Lodge's role on the project and to state that Professor Lori Lockyer is from University of Technology Sydney.
+Note: This article was updated on 12 April to clarify Associate Professor Jason Lodge's role on the project and to state that Professor Lori Lockyer is from University of Technology Sydney.

 As a teacher, how can you allow for more uncertainty in your classroom?
 How will you know if you’ve been successful in achieving this?